Alternative Treatments for Hot Flashes of Menopause

 - Non-prescription products that have been used to treat hot flashes include phytoestrogens (plant estrogens), black cohosh, and vitamin E. However, studies that attest to their effectiveness and long-term safety are incomplete or lacking.

 Introduction to menopause and hot flashes

 Women frequently ask what symptoms they can anticipate during menopause.
 In reality, each woman experiences menopause differently.
-While one woman is certain that insomnia is a symptom of menopause for her, another is certain that joint aches are her primary symptom of menopause.
-Doctors are not even able to tell women what to expect because research into the symptoms of menopause has not yet established just how menopause causes many of its symptoms.
-For example, medical science cannot explain how the declining hormone levels of menopause could cause joint aches.
+Some women have changes in several areas of their lives.
+It is not always possible to tell if these changes are related to aging, menopause or both.
+While one woman is certain that insomnia is a menopause symptom for her, another feels joint aches are her primary menopause symptom.
+Doctors find it difficult to communicate to their patients about menopause and what could be a host of uncomfortable symptoms.
+For example, medical science cannot explain how declining hormone levels during menopause could cause joint pain.

-Menopause is not a disease but a natural transition, yet many of the symptoms of menopause also may be caused by diseases.
-We are not always certain which symptoms are due to menopause, and women differ in their symptoms.
-How, then, do we decide when women undergoing menopause need treatment in the first place?
-The same pattern of hot flashes in two different women can have a very different psychological impact.
-For one woman, they can disturb her daily functioning greatly, but for another, they may hardly be bothersome.
+Menopause is not an illness, but a natural transition when a woman's reproductive ability ends.
+Yet many of the menopausal symptoms may mimic signs caused by diseases.
+When do women undergoing menopause need treatment in the first place?
+The same pattern of hot flashes in two women can have a very different psychological impact.
+For one woman, they can greatly disturb her daily functioning, but for another, while another may hardly be bothered.